-Some nice thin streaky bacon should do the trick, and I like to fry it in the skillet as for my kitchen there is then less mess to clean up.
+Some nice thin streaky bacon should do the trick, and I like to fry it in the skillet or in the air fryer as there is then less mess to clean up.

 But you can grill, bake, or microwave if that works better for you.

 After cooking it I put it on some kitchen paper to drain away any oil or bacon grease before assembling the sandwich.

 Best Bread for BLT?
 What is your ultimate BLT favourite?

 Well really there are so many types of bread out there you could use, and I would not dare to say there is any particular one that is better.
 They all give a different sandwich.

 Many people toast their bread in a BLT, sometimes using the bacon fat to soak into the bread.
 I would not recommend the latter – it is not very healthy and will clog your arteries.
 This bread has just been toasted in the toaster.

 This untoasted bread lets you appreciate the softness of the bread and the crispness of the bacon and lettuce when you dig in.